uhray/crud/README.md

 * <i>getData</i>: after the response text is converted to JSON, it calls this function to find out the data part of the response.

 * <i>getError</i>: after the response text is converted to JSON, it calls this function to find out the error part of the response.

+* <i>getMetadata</i>: after the response text is converted to JSON, it calls this function to find out the metadata part of the response.

 ### API